 The cartoon begins with the coyote perched on a stump reading a "Western Cookery," when the Road Runner moves up behind him to find out what's in the book.
-This is followed by their usual antics, which involve a lasso in the road, a large spring attached to a boulder, a construction crane, and an ever-backfiring catapult.
+This is followed by their usual antics, which involve a lasso in the road, a large Spring Coil attached to a boulder, a construction crane, and an ever-backfiring catapult.

 - Accordion Man: When a stump is pulled down via the rope the Coyote was carrying, we see it on the top of his head.
 His arms are dragging behind him as he moves.